PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 separation; do not alter archive matching logic until a compatible Torch runtime is available.

+Twelve reusable generated-source parsers now live in the Torch-free `pytorch_source_parser.py`.
+The move covers nested CSV, outer parentheses, binary/alignment arguments, cached assignment lines, rank-four shapes, runtime Concat/`torch.cat`, integer lists, and permutation dimensions.
+All twelve ASTs, including the assignment parser's `functools.lru_cache(maxsize=131072)` decorator, exactly match the prior exporter definitions.
+Direct fixtures cover nested expressions, positional/keyword forms, annotations, shapes, and balanced syntax; parser and architecture validation passes 67 tests.
+Syntax, Ruff, pycompile, and diff checks pass.
+No model conversion or inference was run.
+Resume by extracting only cohesive pure helpers used by the raw-export canonicalizer; do not move or edit the 6,677-line canonicalizer as one block.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted